ouphi/Transform-X/README.md

-Trasform X is ideal to start manipulating robots and learn robotic without difficulties.
+Transform X is ideal to start manipulating robots and learn robotic without difficulties.
 It is particularly well suited for educational purposes (cheap, simple to assemble, and easily controllable).

 # Build your own Transform-X

-You can find the complete **Bill Of Material** needed to build a Poppy Ergo Jr [here](doc/bom.md)
+You can find the complete **Bill Of Material** needed to build a TransformX [here](doc/bom.md)